 How do I best budget my available income each year?

-How much money can I save each year?
-How much will I accumulate over my working lifetime?
+Most important, how much money can I save each year?
+And how much will I accumulate over my working lifetime?
 Will this be enough to support me after I retire?
 How much will it cost each year after I retire?
-How many years will I be retired?
+And how many years will I be retired?